 - Use: Road, Cyclocross

 - Mount Type: Direct mounting

 - B-knuckle: The Force 22 rear derailleur has a B-knuckle that has been extended.
-As a result, when you are using larger cassettes – there is more clearance so that you can access the lower gears easily on the climbs.
+As a result, when you are using larger cassettes – there is more clearance so that you are able to access the lower gears easily on the climbs.

 - AeroGlide Pulleys: They have been integrated with technology to dampen any vibration, along with ceramic bearings that are highly efficient.
 Thanks to this, shifting makes almost no noise at all.

 - WiFLi: The medium cage model is equipped with WiFLi.
-The length of the rear derailleur is extended so that there is a variation in its geometry so that an 11-32t cassette can be accommodated.
-The gear range is wider than triple chainrings while offering weight reduction.
+The length of the rear derailleur is extended so that there is a variation in its geometry.
+It will then be possible to accommodate a 11-32t cassette.
+The gear range here is wider than triple chainrings, that too on a much lower weight.

-- Exact Actuation: Thanks to Exact Actuation, the hanger of the rear derailleur is balanced, along with cable tension that is exact and cogs that are more tightly spaced.
+- Exact Actuation: Thanks to Exact Actuation, the hanger of the rear derailleur is balanced – with cable tension that is exact and cogs that are more tightly spaced.
 The resulting system for shifting index can be set up easily.

 - Barrel adjuster: This rear derailleur has been integrated with a barrel adjuster that has a spring mechanism.
 It can be used to make incremental adjustments to the cable without any tools.
 It also facilitates long term use.

 - Compatibility: The manufacturer recommends that the Force 22 should be used as part of a complete groupset for the Force 22 series.
 It would mean pairing up the 11s calibrated cassette with chain, shifters, front and rear derailleur, shifters, and the crankset.